Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.C.1 During the recruitment and hiring process, the provider assesses each candidate’s commitment to achieving the provider’s social goals and serving its target clients.

-If you are unsure which attributes and work experience make someone a good “fit” with your social mission, consider talking with field staff— managers, in particular—about the skills and personal characteristics that make someone a high-performing employee.
-For example, VisionFund International (VF) hires local people, since loan officers who come from the clients’ own communities are best able to identify, recruit, and work with VF’s target clients.
+For example, VisionFund International (VF) hires local people, since loan officers who come from the clients’ own communities are best able to identify, recruit, and work with its target clients.
 Unlike many providers who place a lot of emphasis on an applicant’s formal education, VF has found that higher education is not among the top attributes that make a good loan officer.
 Instead, they value the following characteristics: numeracy and literacy sufficient to complete the loan assessment and application forms; knowledge and language of the local area; dedication, tenacity, and commitment to microfinance; interpersonal and sales skills; willingness and ability to work in the field; and commitment to VF values.
-(See Field Example 51, Standard 5b)

-Finally, in addition to requiring employees to sign the institution’s Code of Ethics, consider developing a “commitment contract” which states that a job candidate will do his/her best to carry out the institution’s social goals.
+In addition to requiring employees to sign the Code of Conduct (Ethics), providers should develop a “commitment contract” which states that a job candidate will do his/her best to carry out their social goals.

 Field examples